 Ernst Conservation Seeds’ bioengineering products are dormant live material.
 Therefore, if installation cannot take place immediately upon arrival at the site, these products must be stored properly.
 Place in a cool, wet place out of direct sunlight, such as under straw or burlap.
 Open any pallets, boxes, and plastic bags so the material can be watered thoroughly.
 Do not allow the material to dry out.
 Soaking before planting significantly increases survival and growth rate.

-For best survivability, the material should be planted during the dormant season, November 1st-April 30th.
-We do not guarantee any of our bioengineering material from May 1st-October 31st.
+For best survivability, the material should be planted during the dormant season, November 1st to April 30th.
+We do not guarantee any of our bioengineering material from May 1st to October 31st.

 Overseeding and mulching a completed bioengineered project with the appropriate seed mixes protects the soil surface from erosion while adding biodiversity to the site.

 Stakes are dormant, live woody cuttings of a species with the branches trimmed off.
 Live staking performs an important function in creating a root mat that stabilizes the soil by reinforcing and binding soil particles together.
 Stake establishment also improves aesthetics and provides a habitat for wildlife.
 Live stakes may be used on their own to secure other bioengineering materials or as an anchor for erosion control and geo-fabric.
 Stakes or poles may also be inserted or driven through openings in rock structures, such as gabions, riprap, and other retaining structures.